Record Number Of Americans Did Not Have Sex Last Year In What Experts Are Calling ‘Great American Sex Drought’

 As more of these young men are without stable employment, more are also living at home with their parents through their 20s, the survey found.
 As many might expect, young men living at home are less likely to be having sex.

 Young adults are also putting off marriage until later, with climbing numbers of 20-somethings remaining single and not living with romantic partners.
-Experts say that is part of a trend that has now stretched for several decades, as more Americans wait until their mid to late 30s to establish a career before getting hitched.
+Experts say that is part of a trend that has now stretched for several decades, as more Americans wait until their mid-to-late 30s to establish a career before getting hitched.

 As The Atlantic noted, the nationwide dry spell comes at a time when many would expect sex to be on the rise.
-There are a number of online apps that make dating easier and facilitate more casual sexual experiences, the report noted, and other factors would seem to point to more sex like a drop in the number of new HIV cases.
+There are a number of online apps that make dating easier and facilitate more casual sexual experiences, the report noted, and other factors would seem to point to more sex, like a drop in the number of new HIV cases.
 Moral attitudes toward sex have also loosened with each generation, the report noted.

 Americans are not having sex, according to national survey.
 Interesting. https://t.co/Mwkj94wfd3